kartonfarkas/api_docs/source/suite/contacts/segment_list.rst

 Listing Segments
 ================

-Returns a list of segments.
-Segment is used for filtering according to different criteria.
+Generates a list of segments, which are used for filtering according to different criteria.

 Endpoint
 --------